jabez/MinimalApi/README.md

 # MinimalApi
-This project was created to study
+This project was created to study minimal web API with .NET